-In fall 2017 we will be beginning the first ever Native American and Indigenous Studies Academic Residential Community (ARC).
+In fall 2017 we began the first ever Native American and Indigenous Studies Academic Residential Community (NAIS-ARC) at the University of Oregon.
 The ARC was developed by Native faculty and staff to create an academic, residential, and student support services community dedicated to indigenous intellectual, social, and cultural life, designed to introduce students to the field of Native Studies and provide a strong cohort for student success.

 What is the purpose of the ARC?

 This residential academic community is for students who are interested in learning about and developing an understanding of the issues and challenges facing today’s and tomorrow’s indigenous communities, as well as exploring solutions to those challenges.
 Students will expand and develop their understanding of Native American, Alaska Native, Pacific Islander, and global indigenous peoples in an intellectually and culturally supportive space.

 Why should you choose to live in this community?